 “We should abhor the so-called "practical" men whose practicality assumes the shape of that peculiar baseness which finds its expression in disbelief in morality and decency, in disregard of high standards of living and conduct.”

-It’s not unthinkable to believe that we’re in the midst of a collapse, when disbelief in morality and decency are pervasive.
+It’s not unthinkable to believe that we’re in the midst of a collapse, when disbelief in morality and decency is pervasive.
 And what ought we to do if that’s the case?

 Should we mourn the loss of decency?
 Should we shrug and move along, accepting this new reality with a sense of resignation and try to do our best?